Year 6 into 7

 Tring School is going to be a lot bigger than your primary school.
 In order to help you get around, you will have a tour on your Induction Days in July and another tour on your first day of school.
 You will also be provided with a map of the school in your planner, and on the first few days at Tring School a Teaching Assistant will be with you to show you around.
 If you get lost, ask an adult or a student where to go.
 They will take you to where you should be.

 Our Year 7 Buddies will be visiting your School in June or, if you are coming on your own or with a very small group, you will be invited into school to meet them.
 You can ask them lots of questions; they were in the same situation as you this time last year!
 If, once you have started, these worries are still with you, please speak to your Form Tutor or Head of House for advice.

 September – You can apply for your child to come to Tring School through the Herts website www.hertsdirect.org/admissions.
 You will find out if your application is successful by March.

-Monday July 3rd 2017 – Bring your son or daughter to meet his or her Form Tutor and Head of House and hear what Tring School is like from our current Head Boy and Girl.
+July – your son or daughter will meet their Form Tutor and Head of House and hear what Tring School is like from our current Head Boy and Girl.

 Buddy Visits to Primary Schools